How to Design a Website: A Step-by-Step Guide from Idea to Launch

 - What kind of voice and tone do you want to use to communicate with visitors?

 These notes will come in handy as you build your website, so be sure to keep them in mind.
-You can have a look at our website ideas to assist you as well.

 2. Research for Web Design Inspiration